wilsonneto-dev/resume/README.md

 # Resume
-📄 A HTML template for resumes for those who, like me, struggle with formatting documents in Word
+📄 A HTML resume template for those who, like me, struggle with formatting documents in Word